Strata laws being rolled out in stages so you can prepare

 What if there’s a delay in a common property repair that’s a safety risk or affects a person's use or access?

-From 1 July, if the owners corporation delays a common property repair because they have taken legal action against an owner or other person for causing damage which poses a safety risk or affects a person's use or access, you can:
+If the owners corporation delays a common property repair because they have taken legal action against an owner or other person for causing damage which poses a safety risk or affects a person's use or access, you can:

 - Contact your strata manager or strata committee and let them know about the new law.